chanzuckerberg/czid-pipeline/README.rst

 - 1.2.0
-    - Work around STAR concurrency bug causing misordered pairs in 10% of samples with paired end reads, causing reduced sensitivity in gsnap etc.
+    - Work around STAR concurrency bug causing misordered pairs in 10% of samples with paired end reads, and thus lost reads and reduced sensitivity downstream.